ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 When the user scrolls the table, we will:
 - Clear text selection (in the table)
 - 'Blur' (Lose focus) from any active/focused control in a table cell.
 Generally this means that whatever text the user began to change in that control will be committed, not discarded.
+In the case of a focused menu item, we'll close the associated menu via the menu button.

 Currently we do not have any plans to try and re-apply that state to the re-bound rows/cells after the scroll.
 That means that we won't reselect the text / re-focus the previously focused control in a cell / re-open an action menu, after a scroll operation.